-From task CLI to agent harness: how ralphctl got an evaluator
+From sprint CLI to agent harness: how ralphctl got an evaluator

 Where things stood